-A well(s) or spring source water protection area (SWPA) is the land around the well where protection activities should be focused.
+A well source water protection area (SWPA) is the land around the well where protection activities should be focused.
 The SWPA is the area that is likely contributing water to the well.
 Please refer to the attached map for your SWPA.